 After receiving your refund request, we will normally process the refund within a few days, but in case of busy times, please allow for up to fourteen (14) days of receiving your request.
 Refunds may take 1-2 billing cycles to appear on your bank statement, depending on your credit card company.

 Purpose of this privacy notice

-This privacy notice aims to give you information on how Smart Accounting & Finance Services LLP collects and processes your personal data through your use of this website, including any data you may provide through this website.
+This privacy notice aims to give you information on how Smart Accounting & Finance Services LLP and Smart Accounting & Business Services LTD collects and processes your personal data through your use of this website, including any data you may provide through this website.